ZJU-SEL/kubernetes/docs/getting-started-guides/docker-multinode.md

 ./kube-up.sh
 ```

-> Please check `cluster/docker/config-default.sh` for more supported ENVs
+> Please check `cluster/docker/config-default.sh` for more supported ENVs and default values.

 If all things goes right, you will see the below message from console indicating the k8s is up.